JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 *** Setup ***

-1) add hook_hangars.dll to dinput_hooks.lst

-2) place hook_hangars.dll and hook_hangars.cfg next to xwingalliance.exe
+Place hook_hangars.dll and hook_hangars.cfg next to xwingalliance.exe

-3) edit xwingalliance.exe:

-You can manually apply the modifications with an hexadecimal editor, or you can use XwaExePatcher to have a GUI.
+*** Patch ***

+The following modifications are applied at runtime to xwingalliance.exe:

 # To call the hook that selects the hangar type
 At offset 17DF97, replace 390C858E2AAE000F92C2 with 50E8939F02008AD05890.